Hardware-Level QoS Enforcement Features: Technologies, Use Cases, and Research Challenges: Review Motivation

 \section{Review Motivation}

-Through observation of published literature, it is clear that QoS enforcement hardware features are conspicuous by their absence in general-purpose cloud computing resource management literature reviews, see \tablename~\ref{tab:prev_surveys}.
+By observation of published literature, it is clear that QoS enforcement features are conspicuous by their absence in general-purpose cloud computing resource management surveys, see \tablename~\ref{tab:prev_surveys}.

 Cloud environments rarely see hard execution time deadlines on tasks, as is common in real-time systems, but rather statements of performance intent in the form of service level objectives (SLOs).
 Resource management optimization for cloud environments is therefore typically discussed in a broader context and at a higher level of abstraction than real-time systems.
 Thus, lower-level sources of congestion such as LLC and memory bandwidth are often overlooked, excluded, or disregarded in cloud resource management surveys~\cite{hameed_survey_2016,liaqat_federated_2017,hong_resource_2019, bermejo_virtual_2020,helali_survey_2021,chaurasia_comprehensive_2021,carrion_kubernetes_2022, huang_survey_2023}.
 Even so, increased resource efficiency and task consolidation achieved through QoS enforcement feature utilization is not exclusive to real-time systems.
-We thus recognize the need for a review of literature approaching shared resource management by utilizing QoS enforcement features with a general-purpose cloud-computing point of view.

-This review serves to gain insight into how the academic community is approaching resource management problems specifically by using hardware-implemented QoS enforcement features, and to identify current problems and opportunities for improvement in general-purpose cloud computing environments.
+We thus recognize the need for a broad review of literature approaching shared resource management using hardware-level QoS enforcement features to gain insight into past and current trends in research.
+This review serves as a basis for understanding how the academic community approaches resource management issues using hardware-implemented QoS enforcement features.
+By understanding the current approaches and their traits, we aim to detail the major challenges that hinder the practicality and widespread adoption of QoS enforcement in the cloud.